leafo/lessphp/docs/docs.md

 ### Preserving Comments

-By default, all comments in the source LESS file are thrown out when compiling.
+By default, all comments in the source LESS file are stripped when compiling.
-Sometimes you might want to keep the `/* */` comments in the output though.
-For example you need to bundle a license in your file.
+You might want to keep the `/* */` comments in the output though.
+For example, bundling a license in the file.

-To enable comment preservation, just use the `setPreserveComments` method:
+Enable or disable comment preservation by calling `setPreserveComments`:

     ```php
     $less = new lessc();
     $less->setPreserveComments(true);
-    echo $less->parse("/* hello! */");
+    echo $less->compile("/* hello! */");
     ```

-Comments are disabled by default because they hurt the performance of the parser, and in most cases comments are not required.
+Comments are disabled by default because there is additional overhead, and more often than not they aren't needed.

 ### Compiling Automatically